 2. Candidacy Exam:

 a.
 Students in the Ph.D.
-Program must show satisfactory performance on an oral examination conducted before the end of the fifth semester and after completion of the cumulative exam and graduate level coursework requirements outlined above.
+Program must show satisfactory performance on an oral examination conducted before the end of the fifth semester and after completion of the graduate level coursework and breadth requirements outlined above.
 For part-time Ph.D. students, the oral examination must be scheduled before the end of the fifth semester into their Ph.D. research project.

 The student is to pass a research-based candidacy exam that entails:

 - One week prior to the oral exam, the student must submit a 10 page (max) report that consists of a general introduction to their research project, their progress, and future directions.
 The report will be submitted to a three-member committee that is comprised of: a faculty member selected by the student (this faculty member must agree to the selection), a faculty member selected by the supervisor, and a faculty member selected by the department chair.
 Supervisors cannot be members of their student's committee, but are encouraged to attend the examination.

 - During the oral candidacy exam, the student is required to deliver a ca. 30 min presentation on their research project to the committee.
 This will be followed by a question period that will examine the students' fundamental understanding of their project and chemistry at the undergraduate and graduate level.